Robust mmWave/sub-THz multi-connectivity using minimal coordination and coarse synchronization

 where $\alpha = \sum_{l=1}^L\beta_l \sim \text{Binomial}(L,1-p_B)$. \end{proposition} \begin{proof} By the law of total expectation and Jensen's inequality, we obtain the upper bound $(\forall \vec{Q}\in \set{Q})$

-Choosing $\vec{Q}(\vec{\beta})=P\vec{I}$ almost surely concludes the proof. \end{proof} \begin{corollary} The proof of Proposition~\ref{prop:C} also shows that the ergodic capacity of the considered channel assuming no CSIT and an instantaneous power constraint $P\in \stdset{R}_+$ per transmitter is given by
+Choosing $\vec{Q}(\vec{\beta})=P\vec{I}$ concludes the proof. \end{proof} \begin{corollary} The proof of Proposition~\ref{prop:C} also shows that the ergodic capacity of the considered channel assuming no CSIT and an instantaneous power constraint $P\in \stdset{R}_+$ per transmitter is given by

 i.e., knowledge of the blockage process $\vec{\beta}$ at the transmitters does not increase capacity. \end{corollary} The above analysis shows that the ergodic capacity \eqref{eq:C} can be achieved by the transmission scheme in \eqref{eq:tx_signal} with fixed diagonal input covariance independent of $\vec{\beta}$.
 Note that this is essentially the same transmission scheme considered in \cite{fettweis2020network}, left apart a power allocation step.
 However, although optimal from an information-theoretic viewpoint, this scheme presents several practical drawbacks.
 First and foremost, being equipped with a single antenna, the receiver cannot demultiplex the vector-valued information bearing signal using linear processing, and hence it must perform complex algorithms such as maximum-likelihood vector decoding or approximate versions based, e.g., on successive interference cancellation.
 Second, although \eqref{eq:C} can be theoretically achieved without CSIT, this would require codewords spanning a very large number of blockage realizations, hence largely exceeding practical latency constraints.
 Therefore, to reduce latency, practical systems should typically employ block codes of maximum length $T$.
-By interpreting the argument of the expectation in \eqref{eq:C} as the maximum achievable rate in a given block-fading realization, the ergodic capacity can be then approached by means of rate adaptation mechanisms based on CSIT $\alpha$.
-Note that an intermediate solution in terms of latency is to use hybrid automatic retransmission-request (H-ARQ) mechanisms \cite{sesia2004incremental}, which also require some form of CSIT.
+By interpreting $\log(1+\alpha P)$ as the maximum achievable rate in a given block-fading realization, the ergodic capacity \eqref{eq:C} can be then approached by means of rate adaptation mechanisms based on CSIT $\alpha$.
+Note that an intermediate solution in terms of latency is to use hybrid automatic retransmission-request (HARQ) mechanisms \cite{sesia2004incremental}, which require some feedback to the transmitters.